viamrobotics/docs/static/include/program/authenticate.md

 {{< /tabs >}}

 {{< alert title="Caution" color="caution" >}}
-Do not share your robot part API key or robot address publicly.
+Do not share your machine part API key or machine address publicly.
-Sharing this information could compromise your system security by allowing unauthorized access to your robot, or to the computer running your robot.
+Sharing this information could compromise your system security by allowing unauthorized access to your machine, or to the computer running your machine.
 {{< /alert >}}

 {{< alert title="Location secret (deprecated)" color="note" >}}